claudecodeguide.dev

 • Folder structures and file conventions

-• Tool configurations (CI/CD, deployment, monitoring)
+• Tool configurations: CI/CD, deployment, monitoring

 • Team ownership maps

-This type prevents Claude Code from guessing where things live.
+This prevents Claude Code from guessing where things live.
 Instead of searching your codebase every time, it knows exactly where to look.

 How Memory is Structured

 MEMORY.mdThe index.
-Lists all memory files with one-line summaries.
+Lists all topic files with one-line summaries.Automatically at session start (first 200 lines)

 What NOT to Save

-Not everything belongs in memory.
-Skip these:
+Not everything belongs in memory:

 • Code patterns and syntax: Claude Code already knows how to write code.
 Saving "how to write a React hook" is wasted space.